-IMPORTANT When inserting a cold ion source cartridge such as after cleaning or when switching between EI and CI modes, the ion source and lens stack will expand as the source cartridge heats, often pushing the ion volume and lenses away from the rear of the instrument where they are firmly held by the RF Lens spring contacts.
+IMPORTANT When inserting a cold ion source cartridge such as after cleaning, the ion source and lens stack will expand as the source cartridge heats, often pushing the ion volume and lenses away from the rear of the instrument where they are firmly held by the RF Lens spring contacts.
 To avoid intermittent electrical contacts to the lenses, you should insert the ion source cartridge, wait 30 minutes for it to get to temperature, then remove and reinsert it.